On unitarizability and Arthur packets: Introduction

-The key for handling Arthur packets in our paper is M\oe glin explicit construction of Arthur packets.
-Let us note that techniques of M\oe glin seem to fit well with approach to unitarizability based only on reducibility points.
+The key for handling Arthur packets in our paper is the M\oe glin explicit construction of Arthur packets (together with the work of B. Xu related to this).
+Let us note that the techniques of M\oe glin seem to fit well with the approach to the unitarizability based only on reducibility points.
+In construction of Arthur packets, knowledge of the Aubert involution of representations is very useful.
+Some crucial ideas for computation of the involution belong to C. Jantzen.
+These are principal tools that we use in this paper.

+Recently H. Atobe and A. M\'inguez in \cite{AtMiZel} and H. Atobe in \cite{At-const} made a crucial breakthrough finding algorithms for the Aubert involution and construction of Arthur packets.

-We are very thankful to C. M\oe glin for a series of discussions and sharing her results with us.
-Discussions with E. Lapid helped us to understand better some ideas on which this paper is based.
+We are very thankful to C. M\oe glin for a series of discussions and for sharing her results with us.
+Discussions with E. Lapid helped us better understand some ideas on which this paper is based.
+P. Baki\'c has read the paper and gave us a number of useful suggestions, which helped us a lot to improve the style of the paper.
+We are very thankful to the referee for a very careful reading and a number of important suggestions and corrections.
+Thanks to them, this paper is much easier to read.